Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

 Are you enamoured of your cell phone?
 Were you thrilled with the introduction of digital answering machines?
-Or are you one of the rare sufferers of octothorpe syndrome?
-The octothorpe, the proper name for the # (hash or pound) symbol on a digital phone is often used as terminating signal for digital phone input.
+Or (like this editor) are you one of the rare sufferers of "octothorpe syndrome"?
+The octothorpe, the proper name for the # symbol (also called a hash or pound sign) on a digital phone is often used as terminating signal for digital phone input.
 For some people, this tone frequency combination naturally occurs in the voice, resulting in unwanted premature termination of messages!
 So, if you have friends whose messages are always mysteriously cut off, it may not be their fault.
-Beware the Octothorpe! ########
+Beware the Octothorpe! ######## ☎️📱

 Cell Phone Jig

 On March 10, 1876 three days after his patent for the telephone was approved, Alexander Graham Bell spoke the first words by telephone to his assistant.
 “Mr.Watson, come here!
 I want to see you!”